mx-awsdevteam/aws-bedrock-lab/BedrockLab.md

 7. Click **OK**
 8. Create a One-to-many association by dragging a line from the `StableDiffusionImageData` entity to the `StableDiffusionResponse` entity.

-It needs to be One-to-many, because technically multiple images could be returned by a single invocation.
+It needs to be One-to-many, because technically multiple images could be returned by a single invokation.

 ![Stable Diffusion Domain model - response](resources/75_SDDomainModelResponse.png)